dracula/tmux/README.md

 ## Options
 Customize the status bar by adding any of these lines to your .tmux.conf as desired:
+* Disable battery functionality: `set -g @dracula-show-battery false`
+* Disable network functionality: `set -g @dracula-show-network false`
-Disable weather functionality: `set -g @dracula-show-weather false`
+* Disable weather functionality: `set -g @dracula-show-weather false`

 ## Team